See also

 Key points

-- Anxiety, pain, distress and subsequent needle phobia is associated with repeated attempts at intravenous access; appropriate preparation can minimise the distress caused.
+- Anxiety, pain, distress and subsequent needle phobia are associated with repeated attempts at intravenous (IV) access; appropriate preparation can minimise the distress caused

-- If available, ultrasound guidance should be considered if intravenous cannulation is predicted to be difficult or prolonged therapy is anticipated.
+- If available, consider ultrasound guidance if intravenous cannulation is predicted to be difficult or a longer-term access device if prolonged therapy is anticipated

 Background

-Multiple attempts at IV insertion can cause significant distress for patients so alternatives to IV access should always be considered within the clinical context e.g. Oral or NG fluids/medication, IM or IO medications in emergencies.
+- Multiple attempts at intravenous insertion can cause significant distress for patients so alternatives should always be considered within the clinical context:

-Cannulas inserted over joints, in areas of flexion or in the lower limb are more likely to fail than those inserted in the
+- Cannulas inserted over joints, in areas of flexion or in the lower limb are more likely to fail than those inserted in the hand or forearm

-The following guidelines should be considered when referring patient for IV access
+The following guidance should be considered when referring patient for IV access

 <7 days |